 The City's chief executive and administrative officer is the Mayor, who is elected by the voters to that office for a four-year term.
 The Mayor appoints the directors of the City departments.
-The major appointed officials are the Directors of Finance, Law, Planning, Public Service, and Neighborhood Assistance and the Deputy Mayors.
+The major appointed officials are the Directors of Communication, Finance, Human Resources, Law, Planning, Public Service, and Neighborhood Assistance, Assistants to the Mayor, Deputy Chiefs, as well as the Deputy Mayors.
 The Mayor also appoints members to a number of boards and commissions and appoints and removes, in accordance with civil service requirements, all appointed officers and employees, with a few exceptions, such as Council officers and employees and personnel directors.